PatrickSachs/deformulator/README.md

 ## Usage

-First a .beam file needs to be converted from its binary format into erlang terms.
+First a .beam file needs to be converted from its binary format into Erlang terms.
 This is a fairly straight forward process.

 I've provided a helper function to make this as easy as possible: